elastic/examples/Email-Alerting-with-Elastalert/README.md

 We define a rule in Elastalert (which is basically a query) -> if a match found in Elasticsearch data -> Elastalert sends an alert to your gmail

+# Configuration changes

+1. Elasticsearch :
+    Replace the below in your config/elasticsearch.yml file with `elasticsearch.yml`

+    - Save it

+    - Run it
+    ```cmd
+        ./bin/elasticsearch
+    ```
+    - Verify it
+        by opening [localhost:9200](http://localhost:9200) in your browser
+        which will be showing your cluster details

+2. Kibana :
+    Replace the below in your config/kibana.yml file with `kibana.yml`

+    - Save it

+    - Run it
+    ```cmd
+        ./bin/elasticsearch
+    ```
+    - Verify it
+        by opening [localhost:9200](http://localhost:9200) in your browser
+        which will be showing your cluster details